m0nkeyplay/TenableIOTags/README.md

 This script only requires keys (so access to the data) and requests.
 No other modules are required.

-*usage* `python vulnsByTag.py`
+*usage* `python vulnsByTag.py -d DaysBack -t TagName -v TagValue`

+This is v1.1

-This is v1.
-Many things are hardcoded in.
+Less things are hardcoded in.

 ******notes:******      These variables are important.
 Complete/change them.